Dr Y J Kim

 - Provide students with a broad and critical understanding of the key issues and concepts in Organisational Behavior.

-- Stimulate both appreciation and critical consideration of current Organisational Behaviour theory and research.
+- Stimulate both appreciation and critical consideration of current Organisational Behaviour research.

 - Allow students to reflect on their own experience, extrapolate and develop better people skills.

 - Prepare students for future roles in which they need to work with individuals and groups in organisations.

 As specific objectives, by the end of the course students should be able to: